janivaltteri/conv2d/README.md

 # conv2d
-Very simple 2d convolution package for R
+A very simple 2d convolution package for R. Useful for image smoothing and so on.

+Under development.